BaseStacks/schema-form/README.md

-# React JSON Form
+# Schema Form

 A small React library for building dynamic forms using JSON schemas.

 ## Key points

-- Build on top of [react-hook-form](https://react-hook-form.com/) and its ecosystem
+- Build on top of [react-hook-form](https://react-hook-form.com/)
+- Headless design to integrate with any UI library and framework
 - Low learning curve, easy to get started
-- Headless design to integrate with any UI library and framework
 - Extensible and customizable

 ## UI Templates and demos